It's Blitz!

 It's Blitz! is the third studio album by American indie rock band Yeah Yeah Yeahs, released on March 6, 2009, by Interscope Records.
-It was originally set for release on April 13, 2009.
-However, after being leaked to the Internet on February 22, the release date was pushed forward to March 9 for the digital version and March 31 for the physical version.
+Originally set for release on April 14, 2009, the album was leaked to the Internet on February 22, causing it to be pushed forward to March 10 for the digital release and March 31 for the physical release.

 The album was produced by Nick Launay, along with TV on the Radio's David Andrew Sitek.
 It spawned three singles: "Zero", "Heads Will Roll", and "Skeletons".

-It's Blitz! was nominated for Best Alternative Music Album at the 2010 Grammy Awards.
+It's Blitz! received acclaim from music critics, and was nominated for Best Alternative Music Album at the 2010 Grammy Awards.

 Recording

+"When Yeah Yeah Yeahs guitarist Nick Zinner packed his bag for the band's trip to the studio…" wrote John Doran in Classic Rock, "he made a random decision that would completely change their direction.
+The vintage ARP synthesizer that he carried with him to the Tornillo studios in the west Texan desert was supposed to provide downtime entertainment, but ended up being the defining noise on It's Blitz!."

-According to Nick Launay, one of the two producers, the recording of the album was unusual for being largely written and created in the studio at a time when record labels have cut back considerably on production budgets.
-The few songs the band did take along to the first sessions were later altered significantly.
-Launay described a typical session as follows:
+According to coproducer Nick Launay, the album was unusual for being largely written and created in the studio at a time when record labels had cut back considerably on production budgets.
+The few songs the band took to the first sessions were altered significantly.

-Brian [Chase] would play lots of different drumbeats and we'd record it, chop it up and then make a groove loop out of it.
+Launay described a typical session: "Brian [Chase] would play lots of different drumbeats and we'd record it, chop it up and then make a groove loop out of it.
 Nick [Zinner] would then just jam to it, and we'd come up with an interesting rhythm part.
-Karen [O] would listen to that and come up with a vocal melody and then suddenly everything would fall into place.
+Karen [O] would listen to that and come up with a vocal melody and then suddenly everything would fall into place."

-The album sessions took place over several months in 2008, during which time there were numerous breaks "to get inspired".
+During the sessions – which took place over several months in 2008 – there were numerous breaks "to get inspired".